Luunoronti/AdventOfCode_Old2/wiki/Home.md

 ## 📖 Getting Started
 - [Getting Started Guide](Getting-Started.md)
+  - **Quick Start:** Just specify the year and day on the command line when running the program.
+If the day files do not exist, they will be created for you automatically—no manual setup required!
-  - Learn how to add a new puzzle-solving day, project structure, and configuration.
+  - Learn about project structure, configuration, and how the automation works.

 ## 🛠️ API Reference
 - [Extensions API](API-Extensions.md)